minprog/cs50x-1718-1819/problems/hangman/hangman.md

             pass

         def consistent_word(self):
-            # Produce a word that is consistent with the current board.
+            # Produce a word that is consistent with the current pattern.
             pass

         def finished(self):